oahlen/snowflake/README.md

 Now you can start to install packages in a declarative and reproducible way!

 We can now exit the bootstrap shell with `exit` to go back to your regular shell.
-If all went well `home-manager` should still be present on your path and flakes are avaiable.
+If all went well `home-manager` should still be present on your path and flakes are available.

 To install more packages add them to the file `homes/packages.nix` and then run the `switch` command again.